 Over 20 years, the fundamentals remain the same...

 My job has spanned many types of change programs be it technology adoption, operating model change, process improvement, shared services, outsourcing or even post-merger integrations.
-That too in various countries like Malaysia, Singapore, Thailand, Hong Kong, China, Australia, South Africa and United Kingdom!
+That too in various countries like Malaysia, Singapore, Thailand, China, Australia, South Africa and United Kingdom!
 And although industries, technologies and organisations have changed dramatically over 20 years - the fundamentals of organisational change have remained the same.

 Me teaching 'Consulting Live' in Bangalore India (my class and I)